Knicks lose on missed FT in 1st game since firing Fizdale

 T.J.
 Warren scored 25 points and Domantas Sabonis had 19 points and 15 rebounds for the Pacers.
 They bounced back from a loss at Detroit on Friday.

+”We knew it was going to be a tough game, whether with the coach or without the coach,” Sabonis said. ”They are a dangerous team because they play with a lot of energy and the crowd is into it.”

-The Knicks lost by 44 and 37 in their last two games under Fizdale and he was fired Friday after running practice.
+The Knicks lost by 44 to Milwaukee and 37 to Denver in their last two games under Fizdale and he was fired Friday after running practice.
 The Knicks offered no details about the decision in their press release announcing the firing, and team executives didn’t speak Saturday.

-Players responded with a good effort in the first game since the change but couldn’t overcome their 40.6% shooting.
+Players had held a team meeting Friday to discuss their outlook going forward, even before learning it would be without Fizdale.
+They responded with a good effort in the first game since the change but couldn’t overcome their 40.6% shooting.

+Marcus Morris scored 25 points for the Knicks and Randle finished with 16 points and 12 rebounds.

+The Knicks led by two with about 4 minutes remaining in the third before Indiana outscored them 13-3 to end the period.
+Warren had a three-point play to start it and Doug McDermott had the final five points of the quarter with a 3-pointer and long 2 to make it 89-81.
+He made another 3 to open the fourth to make it 92-81.

 TIP-INS